linkedin/ambry/README.md

 ## Documentation
 Detailed documentation is available at https://github.com/linkedin/ambry/wiki

+## Research
+Paper introducing Ambry at [SIGMOD 2016](http://sigmod2016.org/) -> http://dprg.cs.uiuc.edu/docs/SIGMOD2016-a/ambry.pdf

+Reach out to us at ambrydev@googlegroups.com if you would like us to list a paper that is based off of research on Ambry.

 ## Getting Started
 ##### Step 1: Download the code, build it and prepare for deployment.
 To get the latest code and build it, do